UNC-optics/CaPuLeT/README.md

 # An open-source system for pupillometry and locomotor tracking in head-fixed mice

-Designed by members of the Rodriguez-Romaguera Lab at the University of North Carolina at Chapel Hill, this running wheel for head-fixed mice allows researchers to capture pupil dynamics and body kinematics.
-Our system relies on two sperate cameras, an infared camera placed at eye-level to capture pupil size and an aerial monochrome camera to record body kinematics.
-Additionally, our system is capable of capturing  locomotion, or the mouse's movement across time, as our wheel system is attatched to a mounted rotary encoder.
+Designed by members of the Pégard and Rodríguez-Romaguera Labs at the University of North Carolina at Chapel Hill, this locomotion wheel for head-fixed mice allows researchers to capture locomotion, pupil dynamics, and body kinematics simultaneously.
+Our system relies on two sperate cameras, an infared camera placed at eye-level to capture pupil size and an additional monochrome camera to record body kinematics.
+Our system is capable of capturing  locomotion, or the mouse's movement across time, as our wheel system is attatched to a mounted rotary encoder.

 ![Pupillometry System Labled (4_4_2024)](https://github.com/jovantormesvaquerano/PeRo-Lab-Pupillometry-Wheel/assets/135740829/b9ecf772-b775-42db-a923-65d1e1a13e8c)